Father speaks of ‘great courage’ of murdered daughter as man convicted

 He mentioned her “ready friendship and above all her courage”.

-Mr Glennon said he would know longer be so involved with the case.
+Mr Glennon said he would no longer be so involved with the case.

 “As you know I’ve had a deep personal involvement for more than 20 years in this case.
 I now intend to cease that personal involvement, but I depart with the full belief that justice has been delivered to Ciara.”